NBA moves to expel Clippers owner from basketball for racist remarks

-LOS ANGELES Now that the NBA has banned Los Angeles Clippers owner Donald Sterling from pro basketball for life over racist comments the league says he acknowledged making, it's up to fellow team owners to back an unprecedented move to force a sale of his franchise.
+LOS ANGELES, April 30 Now that the NBA has banned Los Angeles Clippers owner Donald Sterling from pro basketball for life over racist comments the league says he acknowledged making, it's up to fellow team owners to back an unprecedented move to force a sale of his franchise.

 Left uncertain, however, is whether the other owners will take that step.
 Some experts said Sterling's peers might be leery of action they felt could jeopardize their own property rights in the future.
 Also unclear is whether Sterling will fight the ban in the court.